 Keep all your notes and copies of the sources together in order to reference them quickly, if needed.

 Once you download the template of your choice, save it to your H drive or your USB or send it to yourself as an attachment in an e-mail.

-At the Citation Help page, you can access the APA or MLA Style Guides and Purdue OWL and Citation Fox.
+At the Citation Help page, you can access the APA or MLA Style Guides and Purdue OWL.